AmandaFernandes0701/Insta-Ghost-Followers/README.md

 This project was developed for studying and testing the `instagrapi` library.
 It does not collect, store, or share users' personal data.
 All information obtained is processed locally and is not persisted in any database or external service.

 ### Responsibility
 The use of this project is entirely the user's responsibility.
-The developers are not responsible for any blocks, suspensions, or penalties applied by Instagram due to improper use of the API.
+I'm not responsible for any blocks, suspensions, or penalties applied by Instagram due to improper use of the API.
 I recommend that you read and understand [Instagram's Terms of Use](#-instagram-terms-of-use-and-privacy) before using this project.

 ---